ay0408/Joint-PnF/README.md

 ・For reference, we provide supplemental results on accuracy and rank error of the simple and Joint Permute-and-Flip mechiansms in the corresponding folders.
 The results show that "joint" approach can increase the quality of the top $K$ outputs.
 (Please note that when $K = 1$, these two mechanisms are identical.)

-(・In Algorithm 2 for the simple permute-and-Flip, we should break the for loop in step 8.)
+(・In Algorithm 2 for the simple Permute-and-Flip, break the for loop in step 8.)

 ## Possible Future Directions
 ・Conducting a theoretical analysis of the output accuracy of various "Joint" Permute-and-Flip mechanisms.
 (The accuracy is likely to vary depending on how the "joint" score is generated (and the feature of the dataset).)